aaronrcooper/pghdotnet-jupyter-talk/README.md

 In addition to this, Jupyter supports outputting formats such as standard output from the kernel, images and graphs.

+## Jupyter Uses in this Project
+My first use of Jupyter was for work, and I used it to send events to an Evwnt Hubs instance, so I extended that use for this project.
+If you would like to use this project for that purpose, you can simply change the connection strings in this project to accomodate your conneciton strings and hub names and you can try it yourself!

 ## Jupyter & .NET
 The preview version of .NET Jupyter notebooks supports both the C# and F# kernels, allowing prospective users either language to code.